maelysmoulin15-crypto/BCI2000-EO-EC-EEG-Analysis-Pipeline/README.md

 If you use this pipeline, please cite:

 Code / Methods
 Moulin M. et al. (2025).
-Recurrence Quantification Analysis of EEG signals: Parameters Selection and Correlations with Spectral Features. (venue TBD)
+Recurrence Quantification Analysis of EEG signals: Parameters Selection and Comparison with Spectral Features. (venue TBD)

 Dataset
 Goldberger A.L. et al. (2000).
 PhysioNet/PhysioBank BCI2000 EEG Dataset.